matthewfranglen/postgresql-fdw/slides/05-foreign-data-wrappers.md

 ##  Foreign Data Wrappers

-Data in Postgres comes from Tables
+Data in Postgres is in Tables

 Queries get data from Tables

-Foreign Data Wrappers are Tables that call methods
+Foreign Data Wrappers are Tables that call Methods

 ---